Shaurya-Grover/Blind-Vision-Main/README.md

 4. ✅ Once both modules are working independently:
    - Continue submitting your **remaining program files** to ChatGPT.
-   - ChatGPT will extend and refine the client-server architecture as needed.
+   - Copilot will extend and refine the client-server architecture as needed.

 ---